This year’s peak season will be anything but “business as usual,” as COVID-19 adds complications to an already stressful time for many industries.

 These are just a few examples of the many regulations employers must adhere to as they adjust their hiring practices.

 Onboarding and orientation will look different, but remain essential

 Onboarding new hires remotely isn’t ideal or easy; however, having a system in place that ensures incoming staff have the resources, knowledge and support they need to ramp up quickly has never been so important.
 Much like interviewing, traditional onboarding practices will also have to change, going from in-person, hands on-training to virtual training sessions and digital interactions.
 The content of these trainings will also have to be re-evaluated to ensure new employees are educated on new safety policies and procedures.

 Employers will need to stay ahead of – and quickly adapt to – new rules

 To ensure the safety of both employees and anyone they come into contact with on the job, and in keeping with new federal, state and local regulations, employers will need to implement various safety guidelines.

 These regulations are changing as we learn more about the virus and its impact, so it is up to employers to ensure they are staying informed and accountable.
 The Occupational Safety and Health Administration (OSHA) offers regularly updated resources and guidance specific to helping employers stay informed on how to keep workers safe and healthy amid COVID-19.

 The higher unemployment rate means there is a bigger pool of talent to choose from.
 But too many candidates and new regulations can overwhelm your hiring managers and slow the process down, costing you critical time.

 A seasoned staffing partner, such as Staff Management | SMX, can help you make sense of this new recruiting normal, scale your operations accordingly and get the right people in place to meet the challenges of an unprecedented peak season.

 Not sure if you are prepared for peak?
-Download our checklist to evaluate your operation.
+Take our assessment evaluate your operation.